MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/feed-provider-manifest.md

 | **ContentUri** | string | Yes | The URI from which feed content is retrieved. | N/A |
 | **Icon** | string | Yes | The package-relative path to an icon image file. that is displayed in the Widgets Board. | N/A |

+You can use localized resources instead of string literals for the UI-facing attribute values.
+For more information, see [Localize strings in your UI and app package manifest](/windows/uwp/app-resources/localize-strings-ui-manifest).

 ## Example